pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

    1. SynFloraFix(FloraFixer)
    1. SynCombatBoundaries
    1. SynOpenWorldLoot(OWLPatcher)
-   1. SynNoMoreEasyEnemies: Set "Spawn Difficulty to Replace" to Medium in the settings.
+   1. SynNoMoreEasyEnemies: Set `Spawn Difficulty to Replace` to `Medium` in the settings.
 This is to use the same difficulty setting as Open World Loot.
    1. CellEncounterLevelsInName
    1. CellEditorIDFix
    1. nodragonlods